 Finding a scientific answer is difficult.
 But if you wanted one, to finally settle the weights vs bodyweight debate, trying each method out on a pair of identical twins would be a good way to find it.

-That’s why, when lockdown hit, twins Ross and Hugo Turner turned their minds to answering that elusive question once and for all.
+That’s why twins Ross and Hugo Turner turned their minds to answering that elusive question once and for all.

 So, can you achieve the same results with bodyweight training as you would using weights in a gym?
 Let’s find out…